Ralph Turek, Daniel McCarthy

 This broadly comprehensive text merges traditional topics such as part-writing and harmony (diatonic, chromatic, neo-tonal and atonal), with less traditional topics such as counterpoint and musical process, and includes the non-traditional topics of popular music songwriting, jazz harmony and the blues.
-The accompanying companion website provides interactive exercises that allow students to practice foundational theory skills.
+The accompanying companion website provides an interactive Theory Trainer tutorial that allows students to practice foundational theory skills.
 Written by experienced authors, both active classroom teachers for many years, Theory for Today’s Musician is the complete and ideal theory text to enable today’s student to accomplish their musical goals tomorrow.

 Updated and corrected throughout, the Third Edition includes:

 The accompanying Workbook offers exercises and assignments to accompany each chapter in the book.
 A companion website houses online tutorials with drills of basic concepts, as well as audio.